Prospective Residents

 3. Patient Diversity: Our five hospitals in New Orleans and Rapides Medical Center (Alexandria): Patients of diverse demographics (race, religion, socio-economic status) but also of diverse disease and severity of disease

 4. Resident Ownership & Autonomy: The residents, not the faculty, own the Tulane residency program.
 They are involved in the yearly rotation schedule, and are in charge of their call schedule.
 Decisions regarding medical management, big & small, are made by the resident team.
-This includes schedules, operations of the clinic, how the ward service oeprates, how the team teaches students, and (believe it or not) the match list.
+This includes schedules, operations of the clinic, how the ward service operates, how the team teaches students, and (believe it or not) the match list.

 5. TGIF: Thank Goodness It's Friday (educational afternoon): Protected time: a resident should never be put in the position of choosing between caring for her patient and attending a lecture.